camroach87/blog-build/content/about/_index.md

 ### About me

-I am currently working through a PhD in econometrics and business statistics at Monash University in Melbourne, Australia.
+I am currently working on a PhD in econometrics and business statistics at Monash University in Melbourne, Australia.
 I'm also involved in energy analytics projects with Buildings Alive.

 ***

 ### This blog

-This blog explores my interests in data science, forecasting and machine learning.
-My aim is to include some useful tutorials for R and Python and present any research or software packages that I complete.
+This blog focuses on  my interests in data science, forecasting and machine learning.
+My aim is to include some useful R and Python tutorials and present any research or software packages that I complete.

 ***